 The weather in Cambodia is hot and humid throughout the year with 2 distinct seasons, hot, from December to April, and rainy (although still hot) from May to November.
 The coolest time of the year is November – February where temperatures average approximately 22 degrees CelsiusSiem Reap Weather Chart

 TO and FROM SIEM REAP – Siem Reap has a modern airport which handles most of the tourist air traffic to Cambodia.
 Busses to Siem Reap from Phnom Penh arrive daily & the trip takes around 6 hours.
 Buses from Bangkok arrive daily & trip takes around 11hours – book with a travel agent in Bangkok is simplest.
 You will be met at the airport or bus station & taken to your guest house with arrangements for the next day given to you then.

 The orphanage is 10 kms from Siem Reap town.
-A bicycle is supplied for your use while volunteering - it takes around 35 – 40 mins passing by the edges of Angkor Wat moat & is very pleasant & atmospheric.
+It takes around 35 – 40 mins by bicycle passing by the edges of Angkor Wat moat and is very pleasant and atmospheric.
 You will be supplied with an official Volunteer Tag to make passing the ticket office easier.